gshoanganh/mask-ai/README.md

 # Mask object detection AI using the latest YOLOv5 model
 <p>👋 Hello!
 This set of Notebooks was written to serve as a template for future AI projects. </p>
-<p>Today, there are many models to develop AI with object detection projects.
-But Yolov5 is becoming the most powerful and fast.
-After many tries with different models, I feel that you should use Yolov5 to develop your Object Detection project.</p>
+<p>Nowadays, you can find numerous models which could be used to develop AI with object detection projects.
+However, Yolov5  is becoming the fastest and most powerful.
+After many tries with different ones, I can assure you that Yolov5 will be the best choice for you to develop your Object Detection project.</p>
 📚 This guide explains how to train your own custom dataset with YOLOv5 🚀<br/>
 🍀 Author: <b>Gs Hoang Anh</b> (<a href="https://www.youtube.com/c/GsHoangAnh">Youtube channel</a>.)
 <br/>